Refinitiv/Real-Time-SDK/ema/Examples/Training/100_Series_Examples/102__MarketPrice__Snapshot/ReadMe.txt

 Summary
 =======

-The 102__MarketPrice__Snapshot is an example of an OMM Consumer application written to the EMA library.

-This application demonstrates basic usage of the EMA library to access and parse OMM MarketPrice data either from Reuters Data Feed Direct (RDF-D), directly from an OMM Provider application, or from a Thomson Reuters Advanced Distribution Server.
+102__MarketPrice__Snapshot is an example of an OMM Consumer application written to the EMA library and demonstrates basic usage of the EMA library in accessing and parsing OMM MarketPrice data either from Reuters Data Feed Direct (RDF-D), directly from an OMM Provider application, or from a Thomson Reuters Advanced Distribution Server.

-The 102__MarketPrice__Snapshot showcases opening of a single snapshot OMM item.
+102__MarketPrice__Snapshot illustrates how to open a single snapshot OMM item.
-While processing received messages this application simply prints them out to the screen.
+While processing received messages, the application prints them to the screen.

 Detailed Description
 ====================

-The 102__MarketPrice__Snapshot implements the following high level steps:
+102__MarketPrice__Snapshot implements the following high-level steps:

 + Implements the OmmConsumerClient class in an AppClient
-  - overrides desired methods
+  - Overrides desired methods
 + Instantiates an AppClient object to receive and process item messages
-+ Instantiates and modifies OmmConsumerConfig object
++ Instantiates and modifies an OmmConsumerConfig object:
-  - sets user name to "user"
+  - Sets the username to "user"
-  - sets host name on the preconfigured connection to "localhost"
+  - Sets the hostname on the preconfigured connection to "localhost"
-  - sets port on the preconfigured connection to "14002"
+  - Sets port on the preconfigured connection to "14002"
 + Instantiates an OmmConsumer object which initializes the connection and logs into the specified server.
-+ Opens snapshot item interest
++ Opens snapshot item interest:
-  - MarketPrice IBM.N item from DIRECT_FEED service
+  - MarketPrice IBM.N item from the DIRECT_FEED service
-  - uses interestAfterRefresh( false ) to make it a snapshot request
+  - Uses interestAfterRefresh( false ) to make it a snapshot request
-+ Processes data received from API for 60 seconds
++ Processes data received from the API for 60 seconds
-  - all received messages are processed on the API thread of control
+  - The API thread of control processes all received messages.
-+ exits
++ Exits

-Note: if needed, these and other details may be modified to fit local
+Note: If needed, you can modify these and other details to fit your local
       environment.

-Note: please refer to the EMA library ReadMe.txt file for details on
+For details on standard configuration, refer to the EMA library ReadMe.txt file and the EMA Configuration Guide.
-      standard configuration.